-The State of Nevada's Abandoned Mine Lands (AML) program finished its 31st year in 2017.
-Details and milestones of the program in 2017 include:
+The State of Nevada's Abandoned Mine Lands (AML) program finished its 32nd year in 2018.
+Details and milestones of the program in 2018 include:

-- There were NO reported abandoned mine accidents or fatalities making 2017 the fourth consecutive year without an incident. - 1,021 hazards were discovered and 1,152 hazards were secured. - Of the 1,152 hazards that were secured in 2017, mining claimants and private property owners secured 354 hazards.
-Division staff, contractors and volunteers secured 641 hazards, the most in program history for a calendar year. - 957 known hazards were revisited to confirm securing status and make repairs as needed. - 21,632 hazards have been discovered and ranked since the beginning of the program, and the total number recorded as secured is 17,456. - 329 permanent closures took place in 13 of the 17 Nevada counties. - Interns secured 490 hazards, a new record for a single year. - Three Eagle Scout projects secured nine and repaired one hazard for a total of 781 securings and 178 repairs by Eagle Scouts since 1992. - The Division and its contractor Environmental Protection Services built a demonstration bat-compatible grate with informational kiosk at the Tonopah Historic Mining Park (cover photo). - The Division surpassed both performance indicators required by the State Legislature.
-80.7% of discovered hazards were secured, and total public awareness presentations averaged 31 per staff member for the year. - The Division reached over 40,000 citizens through education presentations and the annual brochure mailout campaign to all Nevada public and private schools. - The Division worked closely with the Bureau of Land Management (BLM), Nevada Department of Wildlife (NDOW), and the US Forest Service (USFS) to secure abandoned mine land hazards.
+- There were NO reported abandoned mine accidents or fatalities, making 2018 the fifth consecutive year without an incident. - Over 100,000 mining related features have been cataloged since the inception of the AML program. - 948 hazards were discovered and 901 hazards were secured. - Of the 901 hazards that were secured in 2018, mining claimants and private property owners secured 246 hazards.
+Division staff, contractors and volunteers secured 471 hazards, Figure 1. - 891 known hazards were revisited to confirm securing status and make repairs as needed. - 22,601 hazards have been discovered and ranked since the beginning of the program, and the total number recorded as secured is 18,063. - 319 permanent closures took place in 12 of the 17 Nevada counties.
+134 of the 319 permanent closures were completed by the Division's contractor.
+This is a record number of closures by the Division in one calendar year. - The program expended \$408,113 of Division funds and \$359,910 of partnering organizations funds for closures of abandoned mines state wide. - Five Eagle Scout projects secured 15 hazards and repaired three hazards for a total of 796 securings and 181 repairs by Eagle Scouts since 1992. - The Division surpassed both performance indicators required by the State Legislature with 80% of discovered hazards were secured, and total public awareness presentations averaged 30 per staff member for the year. - The Division worked closely with the Bureau of Land Management (BLM), Clark County Real Property, Clark County Desert Conservation, Nevada Department of Wildlife (NDOW), and the US Forest Service (USFS) to secure abandoned mine land hazards.